M66B/FairEmail/docs/FAQ-es-rES.md

 If you see a 'spinner' at the top of the message list, the folder is still being synchronized with the remote server.
 You can see the progress of the synchronization in the folder list.
 See the legend about what the icons and numbers mean.

 The speed of your device and internet connection and the number of days to synchronize messages for determine how long synchronization will take.
-Tenga en cuenta que no debería establecer el número de días para sincronizar mensajes a más de un día en la mayoría de los casos, vea también [estas Preguntas Frecuentes](#user-content-faq39).
+Note that you shouldn't set the number of days to synchronize messages for to more than one day in most cases, see also [this FAQ](#user-content-faq39).

 <br />